su-ntu-ctp/5m-data-2.1-intro-big-data-eng/installation.md

 ### Environments

-Create all the environments in the `environments` folder at this point.
+Create all the environments in the `environments/python_3_11` folder at this point.

 Here is where the environments will be used:
 - `bde`: Lesson 2.1 onwards